ibm-cloud-docs/containers/cs_storage_file.md

 To add persistent storage:

-1. Review the available storage classes. {{site.data.keyword.containerlong}} provides pre-defined storage classes for NFS file storage and block storage so that the cluster admin does not have to create any storage classes.
+1. Review and decide on the storage class that you want to use.
+You can choose between the pre-defined storage classes or create a customized storage class.
 The `ibmc-file-bronze` storage class is the same as the `default` storage class.
-By default, file storage is provisioned with an `nfs` file system, and block storage is provisioned with an `ext4` file system.
-If you want to provision block storage with an `XFS` file system, [create your own custom storage class](#custom_storageclass).

     ```
     kubectl get storageclasses
     ```